DreamingRaven/nemesyst/README.md

 Similar to above it needs all of those training requirements but it also requires that a model have been trained and exists in the "states" collection.

-If not parameter is given (currentley you cant specify) then it will pull the most recent model.
+If not parameter is given (currently you cant specify) then it will pull the most recent model.
 This will test on the data set pointed to by --coll.
 As such you will need to re-run nemesyst.py to swap from training to testing if you want to train on one set and test on another.